 - Provide the records within 4 hours, if requested by NSW Health

 Travel between the international and domestic airport terminals can be undertaken by:

 - an aircraft with no passengers apart from other flight crew OR

 - a private car (including a rental vehicle) that the crew member drives , with no passengers other than interstate flight crew who arrived on the same flight OR

 - A designated transport provider (registered with NSW Police Force)

 Comply with the following precautions during transportation:

 - use only a direct route with no stops

 - the driver and all passengers must wear a disposable surgical mask that covers the nose and mouth

-- all passengers must sit in the back seat
+- If there are two passengers, they must sit in the back seat

 - promote natural ventilation including opening car windows where possible, or, if using air conditioning, maximise the intake of outside air and reduce recirculation of air